 - Extensive menu of seller’s warranties: title warranty, past disputes, planning history, local development, no charge or mortgage

 - Option for top-up payment

-- The seller must not interfere with the land while the contract is open
+- The seller must not interfere with the land or property while the contract is open

 - The seller indemnifies the buyer against breach of the agreement

 - Optional provision for a guarantor

 - Provision for the buyer to assign his rights under the agreement

 - Other protections and clarifications

 We are happy to answer any questions you have.
 Arrange for us to call you.

 - Detailed guidance notes explaining how to edit each paragraph